 We represent the public in matters before the Green Mountain Care Board.
 In rate review hearings for commercial insurance companies, we argue for affordable insurance rates.
 In other matters before the board, including hospital budget requests and Certificates of Need, we advocate that providers maintain or improve quality of care and cut unnecessary costs.

-The Office of the Health Care Advocate (HCA) has developed online information on many Vermont health care topics.
-Access them on our VTLawHelp.org website.
+The Office of the Health Care Advocate has developed online information on many Vermont health care topics.
+Follow this link to the Health Care Advocate website and contact information.